A guide to saving money & hitting your financial targets every time

 Top tips for developing a budget

-- Always develop a debt repayment plan if you have debt to repay
+- Always develop a debt repayment plan if you have a debt to repay

 - Consider using savings to repay debt, interest on credit will always be higher than any savings account returns

-- Use bank statements and take a close look at actual spend rather than estimating
+- Use bank statements and take a close look at actual spending rather than estimating

-- Once you’ve developed a clear picture of your monthly spend always try to make notes of any expenses that you can reduce
+- Once you’ve developed a clear picture of your monthly spending always try to make notes of any expenses that you can reduce

 - Look at downgrading and cancelling contracts and memberships you no longer need or use